-- Land and air borders are closed until 28 December. - Passenger flights are suspended until 28 December, apart from special flights to and from certain destinations for citizens and residents of Azerbaijan, holders of work and study permits for Azerbaijan, and their immediate families. - Entry to Azerbaijan is suspended for non-resident foreign nationals. - Mutual visits of Azerbaijani and Russian citizens have been temporarily suspended effective from 18 March. - All travellers must submit a negative COVID-19 test certificate dated within 48 hours prior to arrival and may be subject to a 14-day quarantine at a designated government facility. - Visa issuance is suspended, including via the electronic visa registration service, ASAN.
+- Land and air borders are closed until 31 January 2021. - Passenger flights are suspended until 31 January 2021, apart from special flights to and from certain destinations for citizens and residents of Azerbaijan, holders of work and study permits for Azerbaijan, and their immediate families. - Entry to Azerbaijan is suspended for non-resident foreign nationals. - Entry to Azerbaijan is temporarily suspended for all citizens of China and Iran.
+Visa issuance for the citizens of these countries has also been suspended. - Borders are closed with Iran and Georgia. - Mutual visits of Azerbaijani and Russian citizens have been temporarily suspended. - All travellers must submit a negative COVID-19 test certificate dated within 48 hours prior to arrival and may be subject to a 14-day quarantine at a designated government facility. - Visa issuance is suspended, including via the electronic visa registration service, ASAN.
 Foreign nationals wishing to visit Azerbaijan are requested to apply for a visa through relevant local Azerbaijani embassies and consulates operating limited services.

-Work and residence permit applications can be submitted at the ASAN service centres and Regional Migration Departments with appointments booked in advance.
+• Work and residence permit applications can be submitted at the ASAN service centres and Regional Migration Departments with appointments booked in advance.
 Online applications are also available.